Back to library

 Exercise Library

-Cable Standing Hip Abduction
+Standing Cable Hip Abduction

 A standing single-leg cable exercise that sweeps the leg away from the midline to isolate the glute medius and outer hip.